Paracuellos massacres: Background

 Many of the prisoners were taken out of prison in so-called sacas (extractions), 33 in total, between November 7 and December 4, as the rebel Nationalist forces launched their assault on Madrid.
-The Republicans feared the presence of so many potentially-hostile prisoners in the rear guard during the battle.
+The Republicans feared the presence of so many potentially hostile prisoners in the rear guard during the battle.
 The extractions were ordered in writing by the Republican authorities in Madrid, often in documents signed by Segundo Serrano Poncela, Deputy for Public Order, working directly under the supervision of the young communist politician Santiago Carrillo.
 However, the responsibility of Carrillo in the massacre is much debated.

 According to the historian Javier Cervera, the sacas that were carried out to move prisoners to other locations did not result in executions, and the prisoners were relocated farther from the front, to Alcalá de Henares.
 At Paracuellos, however, a massacre resulted.
 According to the British historian Antony Beevor, the order to kill the prisoners most likely came from the Spanish communist José Cazorla Maure or, more indirectly, from the Soviet advisor Mikhail Koltsov.

 Mass shootings

 Most prisoners, who were told they would be set free, were taken by trucks to fields outside Paracuellos del Jarama and Torrejón de Ardoz, where they were shot and buried in mass graves.
-The first shootings took place before dawn on November 7, and continued fast until November 10, when they were temporarily halted after the anarchist Melchor Rodríguez García, who opposed the executions, became the head of the Madrid prison system.
+The first shootings took place before dawn on 7 November and continued rapidly until 10 November, when they were temporarily halted after the anarchist Melchor Rodríguez García, who opposed the executions, became the head of the Madrid prison system.

-The executions resumed on November 14, when Rodríguez resigned, and did not stop until he resumed the post in early December.
+The executions resumed on 14 November, when Rodríguez resigned, and did not stop until he resumed the post in early December.

-From the early days, news spread of the executions, which were denounced by foreign diplomats based in Madrid, including the consul of Norway and the German ambassador, Felix Schlayer, who talked about the issue with Carrillo.
+From the early days, news spread of the executions, which were denounced by foreign diplomats based in Madrid, including the consul of Norway, Felix Schlayer, who talked about the issue with Carrillo.

 Attempted murder of Henny

-On December 8, a plane carrying Dr. Georges Henny, an envoy sent by the International Red Cross, on his way back to France was shot down over Pastrana, northeast of Madrid.
+On 8 December a plane carrying Dr. Georges Henny, an envoy sent by the International Red Cross, on his way back to France was shot down over Pastrana, northeast of Madrid.
 Henny had a report of the massacre and planned to present it during a meeting of the League of Nations in Geneva.
-The Republican authorities blamed the Nationalist air force for the attack, but on December 21, it was revealed that the plane had been shot down by Soviet-built airplanes with Soviet pilots.
+The Republican authorities blamed the Nationalist air force for the attack, but on 21 December it was revealed that the plane had been shot down by Soviet-built airplanes with Soviet pilots.

 Henny spent four months in hospital and was unable to deliver his report.
 Louis Delaprée, a French journalist who traveled in the same plane, who died weeks later because of his injuries, blamed General Aleksandr Mikhailovich Orlov, the Soviet NKVD's rezident in Spain, for the incident.